Deduction for business expenses

 Operating costs relate to the continuous operations of your business, such as rental of premises, minor assets and depreciation.
 You can deduct such costs in your financial statements.

 Plant and equipment include machinery, cars and furniture and fittings which are part of your operating costs.
-You can deduct plant and equipment items in your financial statements as minor assets as long the cost is less than DKK 34,400 in 2025 (DKK 33,100 in 2024) and the item is bought the same year.
-If the cost exceeds DKK 34,400 in 2025 (33,100 in 2024), you have to depreciate the item by an annual amount.
+You can deduct plant and equipment items in your financial statements as minor assets as long the cost is less than DKK36,000 in 2026 (DKK 34,400 in 2025) and the item is bought the same year.
+If the cost exceeds DKK 36,000 in 2026 (34,400 in 2025), you have to depreciate the item by an annual amount.

 The limit depends on whether you are registered for VAT or not.
 If you are registered for VAT, the acquisition price is excluding VAT.
 If you are not registered for VAT, the acquisition price is including VAT.